PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 It may also be prudent to add a quality metric here, too.
 Tracking signups based on an ideal customer profile (ICP) can be important to avoid over optimizing for the wrong kind of new users.

-> 💡 **PostHog Tip:** People call it the pirate funnel, but the framework doesn't dictate where you should spend your time.
-Retention is a great indicator of [product-market fit](/blog/how-to-product-market-fit) and user satisfaction.
-Don't start with acquisition just because it's at the top.
+> 💡 **PostHog Tip:** People call it the pirate funnel, but the framework doesn't dictate what you shoul optimize first.
+Most B2B SaaS products should prioritize retention – it's a great indicator of [product-market fit](/blog/how-to-product-market-fit).

 ### 2. Activation